amgarton47/CS62data-structures/Darwin/project/README.md

 This class represents (x,y) points in the world and constants for compass directions.
 This class is already implemented for you.

 ### `WorldMap`
 This class handles all of the graphics for the simulation.
 This class is already implemented for you.
-They key method in this class is the `drawSquare` method that your creature will need to call to update the visual status of the game.
+They key method in this class is the `displaySquare` method that your creature will need to call to update the visual status of the game.

 ### `Species`
 This class represents a species, and provides operations for reading in a species description from a file and